huggingface/diffusers/docs/source/en/using-diffusers/inference_with_lcm.md

 </hfoption>
 <hfoption id="LCM-LoRA">

 To use LCM-LoRAs for image-to-image, you need to replace the scheduler with the [`LCMScheduler`] and load the LCM-LoRA weights with the [`~loaders.LoraLoaderMixin.load_lora_weights`] method.
-Then you can use the pipeline as usual and pass a text prompt and initial image to generate an image in just 4 steps.
+Then you can use the pipeline as usual, and pass a text prompt and initial image to generate an image in just 4 steps.

 > [!TIP]
 > Experiment with different values for `num_inference_steps`, `strength`, and `guidance_scale` to get the best results.